lynxestudio/UsefulShellScripts/README.md

 </p>
 <p align="justify">
-Linux offers many different shells, however, Bash has become the default standard on Linux.
+Linux offers many different shells; however, Bash has become the default standard on Linux.
 Bash understands a whole of standard Linux commands or can run any command stored in an executable file.
 In addition, it can also execute shell scripts (text files that contain Linux commands).
 </p>
 <p align="justify">